 If yours is hard to read on a phone or loads slowly, Google drops it down lower in search results, below others that perform better.

 Google is able to do this automatically, and has been doing it for years.
 So if your site isn’t made to handle different screen sizes, watch out – people searching for products or services like yours will have a harder time finding you.

 Another major site function needed wherever you browse or search is a proper SSL certificate.
 These free and low-cost items allow visitors to look at your site and even enter information over a secure connection.

 Without it, many browsers will put our a warning to the visitor that the site they are on is not secure, and could be dangerous to proceed.
 Who wants that?

 The simple fix for this is to install an SSL certificate, allowing viewers to visit over a secure connection.

 Forgetting About SEO

 SEO stands for search engine optimization.
-We may seem to talk a lot about Google when it comes to sites and relevance in search, but it’s important since they are the world’s most used search engine.
+We may talk a lot about Google when it comes to sites and relevance in search, but it’s important since it is the world’s most used search engine.

-Optimizing a website for search means to structure information on a website in order to influence search engines like Google to display it as a top result in relevant searches.
+Optimizing a website for search means to structure information on its pages in order to influence search engines like Google to display it as a top result in relevant searches.